ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 But so far all I've done is buy things and let their values go up or down.
 I haven't "disposed of" any of them: sold, traded or given away.[^trade-crypto] That means I don't need to worry about it.
 When I dispose of something, I'll need to work out how how much profit or loss I made on it, and also (as a separate question) how much it was worth at the time.
 If those amounts go over certain thresholds in total for the year (£12,300 and £49,200 respectively), then I need to fill in the capital gains section.
 And there's also another two reasons I might need to, but I'm confident those don't apply to me either.

 [^trade-crypto]: In the current tax year I've done a small amount of trading, because I couldn't directly buy the thing I wanted to.
 My vague impression is that because I bought and traded on the same day I can ignore this?
-(I'm not sure where I heard that, and I feel like high-frequency traders probably can't get away with that.)
+(I'm not sure where I heard that.
+If it's true, I wonder if it's also true for high-frequency traders.)
 But also we're talking amounts small enough that I'm not going to reach either threshold this tax year, whether I can ignore this or not.

 So I can answer "no" to capital gains because I haven't disposed of anything.
 Also, outside of ISAs and pensions I had less than £49,200 and my on-paper gains for the year were less than £12,300, so I could answer "no" even if I'd sold everything at the end of the year.